T1taniumF0rge-Industries-Inc/Software/MovieSoft/Sviatoslav Richter/Schubert & Chopin/README.md

 There will be the 1958 Recital of Sviatoslav Richter.

+For VLC Media player, you can download the *.jpg files and download them into the same directory as the music files to have a background of Sviatoslav Richter.

 Copyrights are in the file attributes, which can be viewed in Windows Explorer Properties → Details tab or in MP3Tag Software.